 Skipping sessions is OK.
 Sometimes it is better to see to your other priorities or recover from illness or fatigue and return refreshed the next day (or when you are recovered).
 Check this short video from Phil.

-Do what you can on the day by adjusting the workouts - optimise the time and energy you have.
+Do what you can on the day by adjusting the workouts - optimize the time and energy you have.
 Remember that success does not come from any one workout.
-It is what you do, consistently over time that really counts.
+It is what you do, consistently over time, that really counts.